You'll find the answers to most of your questions here! If something is not yet answered, reach out to us on our Discord.

 Marinade calculates its displayed APY using a 30-day SMA of the 14-day APY.

 This means that in order to calculate the APY, Marinade uses the smart contract price of mSOL and compares it to the price mSOL had 14 days before.
 It does so every day and displays a final APY based on the average of those measurements over 30 days, projected over a year.
+You can see this data in our stats page.

+Yes, you can deposit any stake account directly to Marinade.
 If you can't deposit your stake account, it can be for the following reasons:

 - Your stake account is not activated yet.
 This takes up to two epochs and you will have to try at a later time.